geoneric/fern/Documents/Texts/DataModel/DataModel.rst

 Examples of values are:

 * A single value per feature-item in the domain.
+* A regular discretisized collection of values per item in the domain, like a raster in 2D space, or a regular timeseries in time.

+..
    * A probability distribution of a value per feature-item in the domain.
-* A regular discretisized collection of values per item in the domain, like a raster in 2D space, or a regular timeseries in time.
    * A probability distribution of a regular discretisized collection of values per item in the domain.

 A result of all this is that a raster's values, for example, are stored in the `Attribute`'s `Value`.
 The polygon describing the raster's extent is stored in the `Feature`'s `Domain`.
 This extent does not necessarely have to be a rectangle.
 For example, imagine a country feature with a national_park sub-feature, with a height attribute, whose values are stored in a matrix.
 An example of a (spatio-)temporal attribute is a river feature with a tributary sub-feature, with a discharge attribute, which is measured at regular intervals, except during the winter when all the water is frozen.
 The begin and end date/times are stored in the `Domain` while the arrays of values are stored in the `Value`.

 .. important::

-   Discrete value changes are modeled using a Domain, not by a value.
-Using a domain one can record the positions in space and/or time that an attribute's value changes.
+   Discrete value changes are modeled using a Domain, not by a Value.
+Using a domain one can record the positions in space and/or time where/when an attribute's value changes.

 Recursion
 ---------
-From the graph above, it shows that feature is defined by itself, recursively.
-Attributes of a small scale feature can be defined by a larger scale feature, if more detailed information is available.
-Or, a large scale feature, can be aggregated to a smaller scale feature.
+From the graph above, it shows that Feature is defined by itself, so recursively.
+Attributes of a small scale feature can be defined by larger scale features.
+This is useful if the same attribute values are used at multiple spatio-temporal scales.
+The obvious example where this is useful is in visualization, but it can also be done to guide the paralellization of the model run.

 Take, for example, the biomass of a forrest.
 Given that biomass information is available per leave per tree, biomass of the forrest could be modelled using a forrest_biomass feature (see graph below).